Cycling in Bangkok: Hua Lamphong to Siam Center

 Key Transition Along the Route

-Crossing Sap Road, the route enters smaller neighbourhood lanes, including Soi Santiphap 1, where the atmosphere becomes more residential.
+Crossing Sap Road, the route enters a series of smaller neighbourhood streets, including Soi Santiphap 1, where the atmosphere becomes noticeably more residential.
+Narrower streets, traditional shophouses and everyday morning activity create a quieter environment as deliveries begin, local shops open and residents move through the area.

 Arriving at Hua Lamphong Railway Station